 An automation engineer sets the automation of a process.
-You must understand the process and its needs to select the appropriate devices to monitor, measure, and control all the necessary variables.
-This work includes choosing and programming a control system appropriate to the process.
+You must understand the process and its needs to select good devices to monitor, measure, and control all the necessary variables.
+This work includes choosing and programming a control system for the process.

 At this stage, you have protocols, the languages spoken between measuring devices and control systems.
 Four main protocols cover most applications – analog, HART, PROFIBUS PA, and FOUNDATION Fieldbus.
 More have begun to take hold, like EtherNet/IP and PROFINET.

 Click this link to read the entire article about the automation engineer.

 So you graduated an engineering course with a bachelor’s degree.
 What’s next?
 The job market, right?
 When you start looking for a job, one question which will certainly come up is, “What’s your salary expectation?”

 In school you learn all about the physics, electronics, and logic behind process automation.
 However, who talked about how much all that knowledge is worth when you’re trying to enter the market?

 To give you a idea of an automation engineer’s salary, we at Visaya did a little research on how much you should earn, based on data from websites such as PayScale, Indeed, SalaryList, Glassdoor, and SalaryExpert.

 In this research we looked for both recently graduated engineers, with little to no previous experience, and engineers with more than 5 years of experience.

 Click this link to read the entire article about the automation engineer salary.